alexeyvax/form-validation-constructor/README.md

 	// index.js or main.js
 	// to connect
-	import validationForm from 'form-validation-constructor';
+	import formValidationConstructor from 'form-validation-constructor';

 	// to run
-	validationForm();
+	formValidationConstructor();

 or